This is the History of Uber and a look at their Logo Design

 UPDATE: Here is a look at the New Uber Logo released in Sept 2018

 Just two days after hiring their first chief marketing officer they came out with a new brand.

 The new visual identity was designed by Wolff Olins.

-Molly Watson the director of verbal identity at Wolff Olins San Francisco, said the new logo was designed to represent Uber’s growth ans security.
+Molly Watson the director of the verbal identity at Wolff Olins San Francisco, said the new logo was designed to represent Uber’s growth and security.